I am currently a Nottingham City Councillor for Meadows ward.

 I worked for British Rail’s computing division for over 18 years (Nov. ’83 – Feb. ’02; my division was privatised in 1997).
 I started as a programmer and became a designer and a project manager, delivering significant computer systems such as a transaction processing system for Red Star and upgrades to the ticketing machines used in railway travel offices.
 I’ve managed teams of five or so, sometimes larger and written bids for new projects.
 I have served on partnerships with businesses on innovation, improving transport and going green for the future.
 I am on the board of a company supplying combined heat and power and am currently the Chair of the Planning committee.

 On education, health and community safety – I was Chair of Governors of Elliott Durham Comprehensive School for twelve years, which largely served a multi-cultural cohort from one of the most disadvantaged areas in the East Midlands.
 We reformed to improve the quality of teaching and learning for children who need so much help and results improved very significantly.
 I served on a range of health scrutiny committees.
 I introduced the budgets that created a 100 strong neighbourhood warden service and have emphasised rights and responsibilities in a major “Respect” campaign.

 Providing extra resources was vital to making progress in public services, but so was reform.
 I served as Deputy Leader of Nottingham City Council for 5 years, responsible for an annual budget of £1,000 million and a reform programme that emphasised ambition and pride, and improved performance and customer focus, year on year.
 I took part in Corporate Performance inspections of two County Councils and a City Council in 2002.

 We need better management in the workplace.
 I am a member of my trade union, the Transport Salaried Staffs Association.
 I have served as a local staff rep. and as a branch chair.
-I have attended 3 annual conferences and occasionally work with (my Dad’s) trade union ASLEF.
+I have attended 3 annual conferences and delivered a course for (my Dad’s) trade union ASLEF.